reqT/reqT/docs/lab1.md

-*UNDER CONSTRUCTION: Updating instructions for the coming release of reqT 4.x*

 # Context, Features and Priorities

 * This page contains instructions for lab1 in the course [ETSN15 "Requirements Engineering"](https://cs.lth.se/krav/) at Lund University.